Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 It was one person.

-I came and there are more and more of these stories with the numbers of identities and credit card identities, numbers being stolen, uh people standing behind you as you punch in your credit card somewhere.
+And there are more and more of these stories with the numbers of identities and credit card identities, numbers being stolen, people standing behind you as you punch in your credit card somewhere.

-Uh it's happening at an ever increasing rate, especially during the uh during the recession.
+It's happening at an ever-increasing rate, especially during the recession.

 There's a way to prevent this from happening to you.

-Even if somebody does steal your numbers, a way to keep them from succeeding in taking over your identity.
+Even if somebody does steal your numbers, a way to keep them from succeeding in taking over your identity, it's called Life Lock.

-Uh, when it comes to identity theft, you're either protected by life lock or you're not.
+When it comes to identity theft, you're either protected by Life Lock or you're not.

 And you can be smart about it.

-Trade your worries for the peace of mind that comes with having life luck.
+Trade your worries for the peace of mind that comes with having Life Lock.

-Just mention my name, the promo code Rush, and they'll give you life lock for absolutely free 30 days plus ten percent off.
+Just mention my name, promo code Rush, and they'll give you a lifelock for absolutely free, 30 days plus 10% off.

-It's uh peace of mind, much like carbonite is peace of mind for all of your important data on your computer.
+It's a peace of mind, much like Carbonite is peace of mind for all of your important data on your computer.

 Pam, great to have you with us on the EIB network.